observablehq/plot/docs/transforms/select.md

 ```
 :::

-The select transform uses input order to determine the meaning of *first* and *last*.
-Since this dataset is in chronological order, the last element is the most recent.
+The select transform uses input order, not natural order by value, to determine the meaning of *first* and *last*.
+Since this dataset is in reverse chronological order, the first element is the most recent.

 Using selectMinY and selectMaxY, you can label the extreme values.